Mark Gullotta: Burlingame Probate Attorney Ready to Help Your Family

 While probate attorneys in most states either charge a flat fee for probating an estate or charge by the hour, in the state of California, probate lawyers are entitled to a statutory fee—a percentage of the value of the assets involved in the estate.
 Probate attorneys are entitled to four percent of the first $100,000 of estate assets (gross value), three percent of the next $100,000, two percent of the next $800,000, one percent of the next nine million, and .5 percent of the next fifteen million.
 For any estate worth more than $25 million, the court will determine a “reasonable” amount for probate attorney fees.

-How Can an Experienced Probate Attorney Help?
+How Can an Experienced Burlingame Probate Attorney Help?

 Probate attorneys offer their services for the distribution and settlement of assets after a person passes away.
 Probate attorneys may be hired in situations where a will exists, as well as situations where no will is found.
-Having an experienced, compassionate California probate attorney can:
+Having an experienced, compassionate Burlingame probate attorney can:

 - Allow family members the time they need to grieve without having to deal with court processes;